ashwinrs/Libraries/README.md

 Libraries
 =========
-Custom implementation of some standart template libraries
+Custom implementation of some standard template libraries